yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 ### Better

-Lets look at how vim could help you to repeat yourself:
+Let's look at how vim could help you to repeat yourself:

 1. `.` → (dot) will repeat the last command,
 2. N&lt;command&gt; → will do the command N times.